Prosecutorial misconduct refers to the unethical or illegal tactics by prosecutors in a criminal case, such as

 3. Is vindictive or malicious prosecution a form of misconduct?

 “Malicious prosecution” is different from a type of prosecutorial misconduct.

 The phrase refers to a case that gets filed without any legal foundation or basis for it.
 The case can be either civil or criminal in nature.

-A prosecutor or plaintiff often brings these cases out of ill-will or for some unjust reason.
+A prosecutor or plaintiff often brings these cases out of ill will or for unjust reasons.
 Some reasons may include: